fractalclockwork/hpc-runner/docs/design.md

 - Run tests, schedule jobs, and trigger the execution of the test runner harness from the UI
 - Display results of said jobs, including key metrics parsed from the metric extraction and logging layer
 - Provide visualizations of current and historical data in a variety of interactive methods to ensure proper exploration of the system.
 This includes but is not limited to: heatmaps, performance trend tracking, and system health reports

 ### Non-Goals
 - For the current implementation, we do not want to specify a way to author new solvers within the UI interface
+- The UI should not specify a way to modify configuration files for the test harness.
+Where appropriate parameters for web UI should be handled without modifying configuration files through the UI.

 ## Proposed Architecture
 To accomplish these goals, the following architecture is proposed: